liam-wiltshire/talks/learning/content.md

 ???

-- Before I go on, I just want to say, it's so difficult to arrange an event like this
-- Especially with the challenges of the past few years - it's brilliant to finally be able to meet with everyone face-to-face, share ideas
+- With everything that's happened over the past few years - it's brilliant to finally be able to meet with everyone face-to-face, share ideas and just hand out
-- So many people are needed to make these things happens - organisers, sponsors, technical and more
+- Running a conference is _hard_ - so many people are needed to make these things happens - organisers, sponsors, technical and more
 - So from me, a personal thank you
-- If you get an opportunity to speak to any of the organisers in the hangouts, let them know how much you appreciate it, and also provide feedback
+- If you get an opportunity to speak to any of the organisers, let them know how much you appreciate it

 - So, who am I?